Miranda Raison: Other work

-In 2013 she joined the CGI series cast of Thomas & Friends and provides the voice of Millie (UK/US), first introduced in King of the Railway.
+In 2013, she joined the CGI series cast of Thomas & Friends and provides the voice of Millie (UK/US), first introduced in King of the Railway.

-Since July 2017 she has been narrating the BBC2 documentary Hospital.
+Since July 2017, she has been narrating the BBC Two documentary Hospital.

+Since 2024 Raison has been narrating the This World series for BBC One.

 Personal life

-She plays golf and is a member of the Aldeburgh Golf Club.
+Raison plays golf and is a member of the Aldeburgh Golf Club.

 While separated from her first husband, Raza Jaffrey, she began a relationship with her Married Single Other co-star Ralf Little in November 2009, which ended in February 2013.

-She married again in 2017 to Christopher Mollard and had a daughter in that same year.
+She married again in 2017 and had a daughter in that same year.
+In the summer of 2022, Raison gave birth to her second child.
+Her husband is 13 years her junior.

+Raison has dual nationality and holds both French and British passports.
 She speaks fluent French and is conversational in Italian and Spanish.

-Raison is distantly related to Jack Huston.
-Her cousin, Paul Raison, was a Chairman of Christie's.
+Raison is a cousin to Jack Huston and Paul Raison, who was a Chairman of Christie's.